 For a start, you can get together and find some learning material that you can all work through.

-Select a relevant book about personal training that deals with either the fitness aspect or business aspect and work through it as a group.
+Select a relevant book about personal training that deals with fitness or business aspects and work through it as a group.

 In this way, if someone has a question, it can be researched and answered by all the participants.